sheltermanager/asm3/src/static/pages/manual/_sources/databasetables.rst.txt

 IsDonor
     INTEGER
     1 if this person is a regular donor
-IsShelter
+IsDriver
+    INTEGER
+    1 if this person is a driver for transport IsShelter
     INTEGER
     1 if this person is another animal shelter